-When it comes to the geratric group…the ability to remain ambulatory may be the only dividing line between institutionalization and remaining an active, viable member of society.
-This makes good foot care an essentia for the elderly who prize remaining independent.
+When it comes to the geriatric group, the ability to remain ambulatory may be the only dividing line between institutionalization and remaining an active, viable member of society.
+This makes good foot care an essential for the elderly who prize remaining independent.

 Recovery from Geriatric Foot Care:

 As geriatric foot care is a daily routine rather than a procedure of any sort there is no recovery time required.
 But the institution of a daily foot care regime designed to keep geriatric patient’s healthy and active is a positive movement in almost every case.